BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than four thousand construction defect and claims related expert witness designations, the Milwaukee, Wisconsin Construction Expert Directory delivers a comprehensive construction and design expert support solution to construction claims professionals concerned with construction defect and claims litigation.
-BHA provides construction claims investigation, testimony, and support services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
-Utilizing in house assets which include construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the firm brings national experience and local capabilities to Milwaukee region.
+Drawing from more than 4500 construction and design related expert designations, the Milwaukee, Wisconsin Construction Expert Directory provides a single point of reference for construction defect and claims related support to legal professionals and construction practice groups concerned with construction defect and claims matters.
+BHA provides building related trial support and expert consulting services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
+In connection with in house assets comprising construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the organization brings national experience and local capabilities to Milwaukee and the surrounding areas.

 Construction Expert Witness News & Info